chhjel/HealthCheck/README.md

 #### Test context

-When a test is executed a context object is created for the current request that can be accessed through static methods on `HCTestContext`.
+When a test is executed a context object is created for the current request that can be accessed through static methods on `TKTestContext`.
 This can be used in e.g. proxy tests to include some extra logging or timings.
 The context methods only have any effect when the request executed a test.

-* `HCTestContext.Log("Start of test")` Add some log data to the result.
+* `TKTestContext.Log("Start of test")` Add some log data to the result.
-* `HCTestContext.StartTiming("Parsing data")` Start timing with the given description.
-Can be stopped with `HCTestContext.EndTiming` or continues until the end of the test method is reached.
+* `TKTestContext.StartTiming("Parsing data")` Start timing with the given description.
+Can be stopped with `TKTestContext.EndTiming` or continues until the end of the test method is reached.
-* `HCTestContext.WithCurrentResult(x => x.AddTextData("Something")); Access the `TestResult` object for the running test if any.
+* `TKTestContext.WithCurrentResult(x => x.AddTextData("Something")); Access the `TestResult` object for the running test if any.

 ---------